DeathlyMade/VR-Project/README.md

 | Higher IOU | Lower IOU|
 | Higher Dice Score | Lower Dice Score|

-Both the algorihtms rely on predefined parameters, they do not 'learn' and hence fail to generalise over large dataset (poor mean IoU and Dice scores).
-Computing mean IoU and Dice for K-means over 8500+ images is computationally expensive, moreover it is evident from its performance over random samples that its scores won't be significantly better Otsu Thresholding.
+Both the algorithms rely on predefined parameters, they do not 'learn' and hence fail to generalise over large datasets (poor mean IoU and Dice scores).
+Computing mean IoU and Dice for K-means over 8500+ images is computationally expensive, moreover, it is evident from its performance over random samples that its scores won't be significantly better Otsu Thresholding.

 ---